joelkoehler/multithreaded-mergesort/README.md

 etc.) as long as you can create a pdf as your final deliverable.
 Look in the folder example for what your chart should look like.

-## Hints

-- Do not modify the given serial_mergesort function.
-Instead create a new parallel_mergesort function that will call serial_mergesort as a base case.
-- You can stop the recursion using the number of levels in the sorting tree or by number of threads.
-It is simpler to stop it by the number of levels.
-- It may be useful to add an option to mytests.c to output timing results speedup calculation in a CSV format.
-This will make it significantly easier to generate the required data for the implementation analysis report.

-## Grading Rubric

-All grading will be executed on onyx.boisestate.edu Submissions that fail to compile will not being graded.

-- [30 pts] Make concurrent (ABET outcome 1)
-  - [8 pts] You got a speedup of at least 2 with 4 or more cores
-  - [6 pts] mytests.c accepts a number of threads as a command line argument
-  - [8 pts] Correctly creates new threads
-  - [8 pts] Merge function correctly implements a critical section
-- [30 pts] Implementation analysis (speedup.pdf ABET outcome 6)
-  - Score will reflect the quality of the analysis.
-- [10 pts] Code quality for **lab.c**
-  - [4 pts] Code is formatted correctly and follows a consistent style
-  - [2 pts] Code is commented when necessary
-  - [4 pts] There is more than just the main function in **mytests.c**
-- [15 pts] Compiler warnings **ALL files**
-  - Each compiler warning will result in a 3 point deduction.
-  - You are not allowed to suppress warnings
-  - You must build with the flags ```-Wall -Wextra -Wpointer-arith -Wstrict-prototypes -std=gnu89```
-- [10 pts] Valgrind reports no memory leaks or read/write errors
-  - As reported by **runval.sh**
-  - This is a **PASS/FAIL** score.
-1 read/write error or leaking 1
-    byte will result in a zero for this section.
-There is no partial credit for this section.
-- [5 pts] In the file lab.c you updated the header on lines 2,3, and 4

-## Submission

-You can make as many commits to your git repository as you want.
-When I grade I will use the top commit as what you are submitting for credit.

-Pushing your code for grading

-- git add lab.c
-- git add mytests.c
-- git commit -am "Finished the lab"
-- git push